hellgrenj/microservices-lab-env/readme.md

 - wheter or not it is the bosses birthday? (same the-boss-service as above..)
 - time to next stand up (subdomain and bounded context: meetings, lives in the-meetings-service)
 .... etc :)

+## TODO?: Visualize how requests are routed through the system
+make sence for API Gatway and BFF pattern demo's .. but Circuit Breaker and transactional outbox m.m.?

+idea: dashboard gives every request a simple name and every service emits an event (redis pub sub?) when it receives a request. a socket.io server pushes events to the dashboard that, in some simple way, visualizes what service received what request and when.. like coloring a box. fade away after 1 second..